Last Updated on December 3, 2022 by Zwivel Team

 “Some orthodontists and dentists choose not to use a permanent retainer because of the habits of the patient, such as poor hygiene or eating foods that continually cause the retainer to become detached from the back of the teeth,” explains Dr. Bobbi Stanley, who has been practicing dentistry in Cary, NC, for more than 20 years.

 You will need to be extra vigilant about cleaning around the retainer, which can take extra time and effort.
 Flossing in particular can be tricky, since you need to floss above and below the retainer wire.
-A water flosser, floss threader, or other device can make this task easier.
+A water flosser, floss threader, or other devices can make this task easier.
 However, if you’re not that committed to your dental hygiene, a removable retainer may be a better option.

 In fact, many orthodontists combine a permanent retainer with a removable retainer.

 “Permanent retainers are not a total substitute for the removable versions, as they can only be placed on the front teeth and don’t do anything to retain the side or back teeth,” Dr. Newman explains.
 “For this reason, we typically ask a patient to wear a removable retainer along with the permanent one, as it’s the combination of the two that will keep teeth looking amazing for years to come.”

 Should you ever have a fixed retainer removed?

 Though the name might suggest otherwise, a permanent retainer can indeed be removed.
 The dentist or orthodontist will remove the bonding cement with a dental drill, detach the retainer, then clean and polish the teeth.

 “Sometimes dentists will recommend removing permanent retainers if the patient is repeatedly breaking the bonding or has a severe buildup of calculus (hardened plaque) around the permanent retainer,” Dr. Stanley says.